 U.S. TREASURY CDFI CERTIFICATION

-MentorWorks Education Capital, Inc. is certified by the U.S. Department of the Treasury as a Community Development Financial Institution (CDFI).
+MentorWorks is a U.S. Department of the Treasury certified Community Development Financial Institution (CDFI) that focuses on increasing affordable access to education.

 MENTORWORKS BECOMES A CERTIFIED CDFI